In Residence Life, we work with you to help develop the skills needed to become an independent and strong individual.

 Living in Residence, you will also learn how your contributions help develop a unique and diverse experience.
 We have students from across the globe that will not only help you learn more about different cultures, languages and histories but will also help you gain a strong sense of how you fit into the global community!

 Residence Life is like nothing you have ever experienced before!

 IT’S ALL HERE FOR YOU!

-The Operations Manager is responsible for the operation of all facets of the Residence experience.
-The OM is committed to ensuring that your overall experience in Residence is a safe, enjoyable and successful one.
+The General Manager is responsible for the operation of all facets of the Residence experience.
+The GM is committed to ensuring that your overall experience in Residence is a safe, enjoyable and successful one.

 Residence Life Manager (RLM)

 The Residence Life Manager (RLM) is responsible for the overall operations of the Residence Life Department.
 In conjunction with the Residence Life Coordinators, the Residence Life Manager ensures our mission statement and principles are met in a fair and consistent manner.